Denperidge-School/mathematics-notes/index.md

 - Also there was an attempt to collect the things the teacher said about possible questions on the final so like check that out [here](examenvragen/)
 - Try to go for a minimum of 4 steps when calculating/mathening
 - Use table in canvas for tekenverloop
+- Learn how to work with the browsers calculator (Canvas' I assume?)

 General notes: